gdlc/STAT_COMP/README.md

 The [handout](https://github.com/gdlc/STAT_COMP/blob/master/SimulatingRandomVariables.pdf) covers the follwing topics that will be discussed in class:

   * Computers and Random numbers
-  * Ssimulating RVs using the Jacobian Theorem
+  * Simulating RVs using the Jacobian Theorem
   * Inverse probability sampling
   * Composition sampling
   * Gibbs Sampler